watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/watsonx_discovery_install_and_setup.md

 ## Step 3: Build a custom extension in watsonx Assistant for Elasticsearch API
 ### Retrieve Elasticsearch endpoints
-  The below command will print out the Elasticsearch Cluster IP that you can use to access Elasticsearch in you assistant on CloudPak.
+  The below command will print out the Elasticsearch Cluster IP that you will use as the hostname to access Elasticsearch in your assistant on CloudPak.
   ```shell
   oc -n ${ES_NAMESPACE} get svc "$ES_CLUSTER-es-http" -o jsonpath='{.spec.clusterIP}'; echo
   ```